CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 Here's the problem we're trying to solve:

 1. When someone applies for financing, they initiate a request domain.
-This request domain is the the entry point and includes multiple steps.
-Depending on what is being request domained, some parts of the process might be optional.
+This request domain is the entry point and includes multiple steps.
+Depending on what is being request, some parts of the process might be optional.

 2. For example, let's say i want to finance a house, and like many people, i might be anxious and prefer to go straight to 'Caixa', show my income statements, and have a pre-approved credit, before i even start looking for a house just to